delaneyj/grug/docs/guide/api-plugin.md

 # Plugin API

-Vite plugins extends Rollup's well-designed plugin interface with a few extra vite-specific options.
-As a result, you can write a Vite plugin once and have it work for both dev and build.
+grug plugins extends Rollup's well-designed plugin interface with a few extra grug-specific options.
+As a result, you can write a grug plugin once and have it work for both dev and build.

 **It is recommended to go through [Rollup's plugin documentation](https://rollupjs.org/guide/en/#plugin-development) first before reading the sections below.**

 ## Simple Examples

 :::tip
-It is common convention to author a Vite/Rollup plugin as a factory function that returns the actual plugin object.
+It is common convention to author a grug/Rollup plugin as a factory function that returns the actual plugin object.
 The function can accept options which allows users to customize the behavior of the plugin.
 :::

 ### Serving a Virtual File